andrew2hart/proxmox-balance/README.md

 Cons:
 Need to check other contraints like memory too before you do the move suggested.
-Script is quite brittle as it uses test searches of command output rather than the API.
+Script is quite brittle as it uses text searches of command output rather than the API.